adviti-mishra/adviti-mishra/README.md

 ### Funsies
 * 📝 I love ***writing***.\
-  (I used to write op-eds, essays, and poetry for the Times of India's children's edition.
-I'm currently working on a book!)
+  (I used to write op-eds, essays, and poetry for the Times of India's children's edition.)
 * 📚 I love ***reading***.\
   (I once read one book/week for a year!)
 * 🎸 I play the ***acoustic guitar*** and will be learning the ***electric***.\